Reubzz/OOPS-Exam/readme.md

 * **What is a Class?**

-  Class is a collection of Functions which can be Public, Private or Protected.
+  Class is a collection of Member Data and Member Functions which can be Public, Private or Protected.
 It is a template from which objects are created.
 It uses the Method of Data Abstraction to hide the Logic/Codes inside the Member Functions.

 * **Does Class have memory?**